 In June 2023, NASA awarded a Space Act Agreement to Sierra Space under the second Collaborations for Commercial Space Capabilities initiative.
 That award included the blueprinting of new commercial space station architectures, as well as in-space logistics, refueling and servicing systems.

-So far, the company has tested a smaller inflatable structure and assembled a larger module, such as the three-story model on the factory floor, offering 285 cubic meters of volume wrapped around a semi-metallic core, replete with wall separators and floors on inflation.
+The company keeps a three-story model on the factory floor that offers 285 cubic meters of volume wrapped around a semi-metallic core, replete with wall separators and floors on inflation.
 This unit is outfitted with a newly installed, built-in window.
+So far, the company has tested two full-scale inflatable structures and six smaller modules.

 The inflatable habitat design is part of a roadmap to fabricate larger and larger expandable structures, said Shawn Buckley, vice president of Space Destinations and In-Space Infrastructure at Sierra Space.